Mill6159/Bioinformatics/MSA/BashScripts/README.md

 ## Script 1 - MSA_Conv

-Converts MSA back to unaligned Blast format.
+Converts MSA back to unaligned FASTA format (i.e. Blast file).
 This is very useful when trimming MSA's and attempting to re-align

 To install locally:
 **(1)** Download from GitHub: